 The public consultation on the CWG-Stewardship’s initial transition proposal of 1 December 2014 confirmed that the respondents were very satisfied with the current performance of ICANN as the IFO and that any new arrangements should maintain ICANN as the IFO at the time of transition and implement mechanisms which could ensure similarly effective oversight and accountability while minimizing complexity and costs and maintaining the security, stability, and resiliency of the DNS and Internet.
 The public consultation on the CWG-Stewardship’s second draft proposal confirmed broad support for PTI and related structures, such as the IANA Function Review (IFR) and Customer Standing Committee (CSC).
 The CWG-Stewardship reviewed all input received and has updated the proposal accordingly (see public comment review tool [include link] which categorizes all the input received according the sections of the proposal and responses to each of these comments from the CWG-Stewardship).

-In order to meet community expectations for the stewardship of the naming-related IANA Functions, the CWG-Stewardship, working on the premise that there is current satisfaction with ICANN’s IANA department performance and that ICANN should remain the IANA Functions Operator, agreed that a transition proposal for the names community would require the following elements:
+In order to meet community expectations for the stewardship of the naming related IANA Functions, the CWG-Stewardship, working on the premise that there is current satisfaction with ICANN’s IANA department performance and that ICANN should remain the IANA Functions Operator, agreed that a transition proposal for the names community would require the following elements:

-A contract similar to the current NTIA IANA Functions Contract to perform the IANA Functions post-transition.
+A contract similar to the current NTIA IANA Functions Contract to perform the IANA names functions post-transition;

-The ability for the multistakeholder community to ensure that ICANN acts according to its requests with respect to IANA operations.
+The ability for the multistakeholder community to ensure that ICANN acts according to community requests with respect to IANA names operations;

-Additional insulation, as needed, between operational and policymaking responsibilities and protections for the IFO.
+Additional insulation, as needed, between operational and policymaking responsibilities and protections for the IFO;

-A mechanism to approve changes to the Root Zone environment (with NTIA no longer providing oversight).
+A mechanism to approve changes to the Root Zone environment (with NTIA no longer providing oversight);

-The ability to ensure that the IANA Functions are adequately funded by ICANN.
+The ability to ensure that the IANA Functions are adequately funded by ICANN;

-The ability of the multistakeholder community to require, if necessary and after substantial opportunities for remediation, the selection of a new operator for the IANA Functions.
+The ability for the multistakeholder community to require, if necessary and after substantial opportunities for remediation, the selection of a new operator for the IANA Functions as they relate to names.

-The CWG-Stewardship has also agreed that approval of all changes to the content of the Root Zone would no longer need authorization and that external communications and reporting would no longer need external approval post-transition.
+It should be noted that this proposal is restricted to names, but it expects all IANA functions are expected to move to PTI.
+It is not clear as of this writing whether other operational communities would undertake a contract directly with PTI similar to that into which ICANN would enter, or whether those communities would have a contract with ICANN.
+In the event of the former, those communities would need to work out an agreement with PTI for the support of the respective functions.
+In the event of the latter, any such contract would be with ICANN, which would then subcontract the function to PTI.
+The details of which of these is chosen is irrelevant for the purposes of the present proposal, so long as those details are not inconsistent with this proposal.
+In any case, the arrangements for the non-names IANA functions are out of scope for this document except to the extent they impinge directly on the names functions.The CWG-Stewardship has also agreed that approval of all changes to the content of the Root Zone would no longer need authorization and that external communications and reporting would no longer need external approval post-transition.
 This final proposal attempts to meet all the above requirements by:

 Creating PTI, a separate legal entity that would be a controlled affiliate of ICANN.
 The creation of PTI ensures both functional and legal separation within the ICANN organization.